-Agriculture is the mainstay of the Atebubu-Amantin Municipal economy.
+Agriculture is the backbone of the Atebubu-Amantin Municipal economy.
 It employs about 70% of the economically active labor force.
-Nearly every household in the Municipal is engaged in farming or agricultural related activity.
-Farming in the Municipal is largely carried out on small-scale basis.
+Nearly every household in the Municipality is engaged in farming or agricultural related activity.
+Farming in the Municipality is largely carried out on small-scale basis.
 The average acreage cultivated ranges between 4-6 acres for all crops.

-Despite its importance in the Municipal economy, much of the agricultural potentials in the MUNICIPAL remain unutilized.
-For instance, out of a total of 22,261 hectares of arable land, 3,167.6 hectares is currently utilized (DADU, 2014).
-This can be attributed to subsistence agriculture practiced by most of the farmers in the district.
-Currently a Plantation Company called African Plantation Sustainable Development Company has acquired over 5000 hectares of arable land and has started the plantation of various species of tree, this has increased the hectares of land under cultivation to 12345 hectares in the district.
-The irrigation potentials discovered in these seven localities of the district, namely, Jato-zongo, Abamba, New Konkrompe, Amafrom, Nyomoase and Kunkumfo are under development especially Nyomoase and Jato-zongo.
-The Kokofu dugout has also been given out on contract to be rehabilitated.
-This can encourage dry season farming
+Despite its importance in the Municipal economy, much of the agricultural potentials in the Municipal remain unutilized.
+For instance, out of a total of 22,261 hectares of arable land, 3,167.6 hectares is currently utilized (DoA, 2021).
+This can be attributed to subsistence agriculture practiced by most of the farmers in the municipality.
+Currently a Plantation Company called African Plantation Sustainable Development Company has acquired over 5000 hectares of arable land and has started the plantation of various species of trees, this has increased the hectares of land under cultivation to 12345 hectares in the municipality.

+The municipality is noted as one of the food baskets in the country due to the high yields of crops especially Yam and maize.
 The soils in the area favor the production of a variety of crops.
 Currently, crops grown in commercial quantities in the Municipal include yam, cassava, maize and rice.
 The Municipal is particularly famous in the production of yam and cassava.
-The crop area for these crops attests to this fact (Refer to Table 1.16).

 Statistics available indicate a marginal increase in cultivated area for Yam as can be seen from the table above.
 However, there is a decrease in cultivated area for Cassava from 10,295 HA to 10,247 in 2012 and 2015.
 The decrease in cultivated area for cassava can be attributed to limited number of processing factories hence low prices for cassava.